Guernica: Picasso's Most Famous Painting

 Along with the two animals, he painted many people in various stages of grief, pain, and suffering.
 A woman is crying, holding a dead infant, a man reaching up to the heavens for help, a soldier with a broken knife dead on the floor, and many ghostly images of faces.
 While viewing each figure, your eyes naturally scan the entire surface.
 Each image points to the next until you have come full circle on the painting, seeing each desperate image.

 Emotion behind the Painting

 Many people often point out that the painting is not a comfortable image to view due to its sharp rigid geometric shapes and agonizing human figures.
-Picasso’s intent was not to paint an image of beauty and pleasure but to paint something that left the viewer with a strong emotional reaction.
-His greatest intent was to portray the tragedies of war, the confines of fascism, and the suffering inflicted on the people.
+Picasso’s intent was not to paint a picture of beauty and pleasure but to paint something that left the viewer with a strong emotional reaction.
+His most wanted to portray the tragedies of war, the confines of fascism and the suffering inflicted on the people.
 He did not want it only to be viewed by those at the World’s Fair, but he wanted the world to see and feel the emotion that engulfed him when he first heard the news of the bombing of Guernica.

 He was pleased to have the painting tour all over Europe, spreading awareness.
-Unfortunately, as Hitler gained ground within Europe, Picasso made the decision to send it to the United States, where it could remain protected until Spain became a peaceful nation once again.
+Unfortunately, as Hitler gained ground within Europe, Picasso decided to send it to the United States, where it could remain protected until Spain became a peaceful nation once again.
 Even today, the Guernica still spreads its message of peace by forcing viewers to see the emotional destruction that war causes: sadness, chaos, death, and evil.
-It challenges the notions that war is full of heroism and attempts to expose war as a brutal act of self-destruction.
-Even those who disagree with the paintings sentiments will be left with strong emotional reactions when viewing this magnificent painting.
+It challenges the notion that war is full of heroism and attempts to expose war as a brutal act of self-destruction.
+Even those who disagree with the painting's sentiments will be left with strong emotional reactions when viewing this magnificent painting.